LoST by feet

 Humans are animals and like all animals we leave signs as we walk: signs of passage…We easily forget that we are track-markers, though, because most of our journeys now occur on asphalt and concrete…(p13)

 Walking is therefore an important activity for us – an opportunity to slow, to retrace, to feel the landscape/cityscape and its contours, an opportunity to meet people, to engage.
+We begin to understand how footpaths connect sites, grazing lands and seasonal movements.
+LoST sees these trails not as routes to conquer, but as conversations to enter.
+Trekking becomes a form of listening, where every bend in the path, every encounter with a herder, a community, or tree, carries the possibility of connection.

 Whether long or short, in the bush, along a well-known trail or through urban landscapes, walking provides a means of engagement and understanding – of people who inhabit the landscape, of a landscape’s ecosystems and biodiversity and their relationships with people, and of our own values, actions and priorities.
 It’s both an outward engagement and, as Macfarlane would say, a reconnoitre inwards.